dojo/docs/dojox/grid/EnhancedGrid.rst

 .. image:: drag-contiguous-rows-and-columns.gif

-* Moving noncontiguous rows/columns.
+* Moving discontiguous rows/columns.

-  Noncontiguous rows and columns can be moved using drag-drop as well.
+  Discontiguous  rows and columns can be moved using drag-drop as well.
 The moved columns and rows will be adjacent, in their original relative order, after the move.

 .. image:: drag-non-contiguous-rows-and-columns.gif